dalps/crobots/README.md

 Due to the different design approach to the physics engine, the programming style in this remake is a bit different than that of the original game, as explained below.

-There is angular friction: when you set your robot's heading using the `drive()` intrinsic, it will take a few CPU cycles for you robot to reach the target angle.
+First, there is angular friction: when you set your robot's heading using the `drive()` intrinsic, it will take a few CPU cycles for you robot to reach the target angle.
+This is unlike the original game, where turning was instantaneous.

-So, in order to make the robot travel on a precise route (e.g. towards the top left corner of the field at 135 degrees), you need to call the `drive` primitive with a target speed of 0 to begin turning the robot in place:
+So, if you want your robot to travel on a precise route (e.g. diagonally towards the top left corner of the field at 135 degrees), you need to call the `drive` primitive with a target speed of 0 to begin turning it in place:

 ```c
 drive(course, 0);